-The Natural Gas Act of 1938, as amended, requires anyone who wants to import or export natural gas, including liquefied natural gas (LNG) from or to a foreign country must first obtain an authorization from the Department of Energy.
-The Office of Oil and Gas Global Security and Supply, Division of Natural Gas Regulatory Activities is the one-stop-shopping place to obtain these authorizations in the Department.
-The import/export authorizations are necessary for anyone who wants to import or export natural gas, including LNG.
+The Natural Gas Act of 1938, as amended, requires any person who wishes to import and/or export natural gas, (including liquefied natural gas, compressed natural gas, compressed gas liquids, etc.) from or to a foreign country must first obtain an authorization from the Department of Energy.
+The authorizations are granted by the Office of Regulation and International Engagement, Division of Natural Gas Regulation.

-There are basically two types of authorizations, blanket and long-term authorizations.
-The blanket authorization enables you to import or export on a short-term or spot market basis for a period of up to two years.
-The long-term authorization is used when you have a signed gas purchase or sales agreement/contract, or tolling agreement, or other agreement resulting in imports/exports of natural gas, for a period of time longer than two years.
+DOE grants two types of authorizations, short-term (blanket) and long-term authorizations.
+A short-term authorization enables a company to import and/or export natural gas on a short-term or spot market basis for a period of up to two years.
+Long-term authorizations are generally used when a company has a signed gas purchase or sales agreement/contract, or tolling agreement, or other agreement resulting in imports/exports of natural gas, for a period of time longer than two years.

 - List of Free Trade Agreement (FTA) Countries